ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-api/index.md

     <expandable-snippet label="Hierarchy" interfaceName='AgHierarchyChartOptions' overrideSrc="charts-api/api.json" breadcrumbs='["options"]'></expandable-snippet>
 </tabs>

-## Creating and Updating Using Options
+## Creating and Updating Charts Using Options

-The `AgChartOptions` options object are used for both create and update cases.
+`AgChartOptions` option objects are used for both create and update cases of a chart instance.

 [[only-javascript]]
 | `AgChart` exposes both a `create()` and `update()` static method to perform chart initialisation and update respectively.